8 stunning Cotswold stately homes to visit this Christmas

 The Cotswold manor will be inviting guests to discover more about the process of putting Snowshill Manor 'to bed' for the year each weekend of November (10.30am-3.30pm).
 There will be the opportunity to take a glimpse at what happens over the winter months with the preservation of Charles Wade’s collection.
 Please note only the first floor is open to visitors over winter.
 From November 26, Snowshill Manor will be closed for winter and open again on March 18, 2019.

 Sudeley Castle, Winchcombe

 Just a stone's throw from the charming town of Winchcombe sits the dramatic Sudeley Castle, resting upon ten pretty landscaped gardens.

-Steeped in history, Sudeley Castle & Gardens has played an integral part in English history – Henry VIII’s sixth wife Katherine Parr is even buried within the grounds.
+Steeped in heritage, Sudeley Castle & Gardens has played an integral part in English history - Henry VIII's sixth wife Katherine Parr is even buried within the grounds.

 This Christmas, from December 8 to December 30, visitors can explore the castle and grounds after dark in stunning illumination, enjoying the surroundings by the Spectacle of Light.
 Treat yourself to a glass of mulled wine or hot chocolate, and wander round Sudeley at night, to experience its enchantment like you never have before.
 Book tickets in advance and save 10%.

 The birthplace of Winston Churchill and principal residence of the Dukes of Marlborough, Blenheim Palace is steeped in history.